mph-/lcapy/doc/expressions.rst

     >>> n.draw(form='ladder')

-Note, in this example `one` is used to avoid generating a floating point number `1 / 6`.
+Note, in this example `one` is used to avoid generating a floating-point number `1 / 6`.
 An alternative approach to use quotes around the expression (see :ref:`floating-point`)::

     >>> Z = impedance('(4*s**2 + 3 * s + 1 / 6) / (s**2 + 2 * s / 3)')